 CIAM solutions are mainly geared towards these four use cases.

-Improvement of know your customer procedures.
+• Improvement of knowing your customer procedures.
 Most modern marketing tools can indicate that the user has signed on without telling you anything else about that person.
-In contrast, CIAM solutions provide a much more in-depth overview of the customer's journey.
+In contrast, CIAM solutions provide a much more in-depth overview of the customer’s journey.

 What is the difference between IAM and CIAM?

-Identity management, or IAM, is a discipline enabling authorized individuals to access needed materials.
-Therefore, IAM software combines various security with complex authorization systems across many applications.
+IAM is a broad discipline enabling authorized individuals to access needed digital materials.
+This means IAM software combines various security features with complex authorization systems across many applications.

 IAM systems are typically reserved for internal services and used for intranets and user portals.
-In comparison, CIAM services are better suited for visitors using websites or mobile apps.
-In addition, CIAM requires more flexibility in terms of authentication, using various methods and technologies.
+In other words, it primarily focuses on businesses’ employees’ access to business applications and materials.
+On the other hand, CIAM services are better suited for customers and other people outside the company using its websites or mobile apps.

 Conclusion